noidedmedia/Fiction-Dock/app/views/static_stuff/_franchises.en.md

 If you want to add a Franchise to your story, remember: the franchise must be present in a *significent way*.
 We define *significent* as follows:

-1. The Franchsie must actually appear.
+1. The Franchise must actually appear.
 Randomly tagging stores with unrelated franchises is a good way to get banned.
 2. The Franchise must play some kind of role that is central to the plot.
 Throwaway gags, such as the characters walking through a wardrobe into Narnia and immediately back out, do not count.